RA-Salles/TDS_Imposto/README.md

 I WILL delete the second introduction provided a request from DOCTOR E.V., but I WILL NOT renumber the other sections.

+Yes, this is a piece of software.
+Not a great piece, but i do hope it serve its purpose :)